eudoxia0/eudoxia0.github.io/article/_posts/2025-10-05-hashcards-plain-text-spaced-repetition.md

     - in general, i think spaced repetition algoriths in general are a bit too optimistic about recall
       - they could be improved by seeing things just a bit more often
   - in addition, there's only two buttons, forgot and remembered, which is not precise enough
-  - cloze deletions are too verbose. they take infinity time to type
   - also, mochi has no equivalent of anki's note types, just templates

 # etc